Mixture of Experts based Multi-task Supervise Learning from Crowds

-We conduct experiments using three crowdsourced datasets with item features: \begin{itemize}[leftmargin=2em] \item \emph{LableMe}~\cite{rodrigues2018deep,russell2008labelme}: This dataset consists of 1000 images categorized into 8 classes, with a total of 2547 labels provided by 59 workers.
-Each image is represented by 8192-dimensional features extracted using a pre-trained VGG-16 model. \item \emph{Text}~\cite{dumitrache2018crowdsourcing}: This dataset comprises 1594 sentences extracted from the CrowdTruth corpus, categorized into 13 groups.
+We identified three representative datasets that exemplify different types of crowdsourcing scenarios and data characteristics. \emph{LableMe}~\cite{rodrigues2018deep,russell2008labelme}: This dataset consists of 1000 images categorized into 8 classes, with a total of 2547 labels provided by 59 workers.
+Each image is represented by 8192-dimensional features extracted using a pre-trained VGG-16 model. \emph{Text}~\cite{dumitrache2018crowdsourcing}: This dataset comprises 1594 sentences extracted from the CrowdTruth corpus, categorized into 13 groups.
 The dataset includes 14,228 labels provided by 154 workers.
-Each sentence is represented by 768-dimensional features extracted using a pre-trained BERT model. \item \emph{Music}~\cite{rodrigues2014gaussian}: This dataset consists of 700 music compositions, each with a duration of 30 seconds, and categorized into 10 groups.
+Each sentence is represented by 768-dimensional features extracted using a pre-trained BERT model. \emph{Music}~\cite{rodrigues2014gaussian}: This dataset consists of 700 music compositions, each with a duration of 30 seconds, and categorized into 10 groups.
 It includes 2,945 labels provided by 44 workers.
-Each music composition is represented by 124-dimensional features extracted using the Marsyas \cite{rodrigues2013learning} music retrieval tool. \end{itemize} To accommodate the feature scales of the three experimental datasets, our model's architecture varies accordingly.
+Each music composition is represented by 124-dimensional features extracted using the Marsyas \cite{rodrigues2013learning} music retrieval tool.

+To accommodate the feature scales of the three experimental datasets, our model's architecture varies accordingly.
 For the \emph{LableMe} dataset, our model employs 16 expert modules, each comprising 3 fully connected ReLU layers, with a final layer output dimension of 32.
 For the \emph{Text} and \emph{Music} datasets, we utilize 10 expert modules.
 Each module consists of 3 and 2 fully connected ReLU layers, with output dimensions of 32 and 16, respectively.
-We adopt the settings from the Max-MIG, CoNAL, and CrowdAR truth inference methods, we adopt the settings from their source code for the \emph{LableMe} and \emph{Music} datasets.
+We adopt the settings from the learning-from-crowds methods Max-MIG, CoNAL, and CrowdAR, we adopt the settings from their source code for the \emph{LableMe} and \emph{Music} datasets.
 Since there is no source code available for the \emph{Text} dataset, we adopt the settings used in the \emph{LableMe} dataset.
+The hyperparameters mainly follow the expert configuration from Google's MMoE model\cite{ma2018modeling} and the classifier setup of CrowdAR.
 Regarding the TDG4Crowd data filling algorithm, we utilize the settings from its source code.
 The remaining methods do not use deep network structures and rely on default settings.

-\subsection{Evaluation of Oracle Worker Finding (MMLC-owf)}
+\subsection{Evaluation of Oracle Worker Finding(MMLC-owf)}